scimetfoo/dotemacs/README.md

 ## dotemacs

 A somewhat functional dotemacs.
-Parts of it are borrowed majorly from https://github.com/kirang89/dotemacs/
+Parts of it are borrowed from https://github.com/kirang89/dotemacs/